 The first step to neutralizing this threat?
 Figure out why they’re backing the other company or salesperson.
 Here are three common reasons:

 - They have a personal relationship with someone at that company.

 - They’ve used that company’s solution in the past.

 - A feature or aspect of the competitor’s product will benefit them specifically.

 To figure out the cause, lean on your champion.
 Ask, “Why is [blocker] invested in buying [competitor]?”

 Do some digging online as well.
 Research whether the blocker’s former company used the competitor’s product and investigate any LinkedIn connections between them and your rival company.

-The beauty of this strategy: As soon as the blocker realizes your product will generate the most profit, she’ll turn into your most enthusiastic supporter.
+The beauty of this strategy: As soon as the blocker realizes your solution's financial benefits, they might just turn into your most enthusiastic supporter.

-An indirect approach will be far more effective.
+An indirect approach will be far more effective here.
 First, figure out why they doubt your claims.
-Have they had tried a similar product and been unsuccessful?
+Have they tried a similar product and been unsuccessful?
 Are they used to a different strategy for solving the problem?
 Is the product too technical or complicated for them to understand?

 Some stakeholders will block the purchase because it’s risky.
 They’re worried if they back your product and it doesn’t work out, they’ll lose influence or credibility.